Theternos/Multimodal-Toolkit/Readme.md

 # Multi-Project Repository
 This repository contains multiple Python projects for different purposes.
 Each project is designed to handle specific tasks related to data analysis, image processing, and documentation.
+I have used these self-built tools to boost my productivity and simplify my work with the **Gemini Multimodality** Project at **Turing**.
 ## 1. Chart Similarity Checker
 A tool to analyze and identify similar images using deep learning techniques.